Axway/unified-catalog-integrations/axway-api-manager/README.md

 The basic use case is as follows:

 **API Provider**
-* Will publish APIs from Axway API Manager into the Unified Catalog via the agents.
+* Will publish APIs from **Axway API Manager** into the AMPLIFY Unified Catalog via the agents.
 Those APIs will require manual approval of subscription requests from consumers.
 * Is notified in Microsoft Teams when there is a new subscription requests, and will approve or reject the request.

 **API Consumer**
 * Discovers the API in the Unified Catalog and request access by subscribing.
-* On approval, a subscription key will be created in Axway API Manager by the agent and the keys will be sent to the API Consumer's email.
+* On approval, a subscription key will be created in **Axway API Manager** by the agent and the keys will be sent to the API Consumer's email.
 After the key has been sent, the state of the Subscription in Unified Catalog gets updated by the agent to Active and the Consumer can now use the API with the keys that were received over email.
 * Can cancel the subscription from the Unified Catalog.
 When cancelled, the subscription in Axway API Manager will be removed and the state of the Unified Catalog subscription will be updated to unsubscribed, indicating the consumer will no longer be able to use the API.